Stroke — Symptoms, Emergency Response, and Treatment Time Windows

 • In selected patients, may be considered up to 24 hours from last known well, based on imaging and clinical factors

 Key takeaway: Don’t self-triage based on the clock.
-Call immediately.
-Let stroke specialists decide what’s possible.
+Call immediately and let stroke specialists decide.

-• Stay with the person and keep them calm
+• Stay with the person; keep them calm

 • Do not give food, drink, or medication

-• Note the time symptoms began / last known well
+• Note the time symptoms began or when they were last seen normal — tell emergency staff immediately

 Prevention: Reduce Your Stroke Risk